Bar Practice Course

 - prepare and present a case for hearing at the final trial.

-Readers are progressively assessed through instructors' completion of assessment sheets.
+Readers are progressively assessed throughout the course.
+Assessments are conducted via a number of written and oral exercises, instructor-completed feedback forms and mock hearings.
 Failure to attend all sessions punctually & perform satisfactorily constitutes a breach of practising certificate conditions.